Fish and Aquatic Life

 The mileage and codification comes from the Lower Rock Appendices to the State of the Basin Report for the Rock River.
 The text talks about habitat being impaired by discharges from old hatchery ponds.

 The class II segment in the 1980 and 2002 trout stream book is the upper 0.5 miles from Scuppernong Springs Pond.
 You may wish to double check since it is clearly the River and not the springs that is listed.

 The trout stream book also implies that there are 5.5 miles in Waukesha Co.
 Or are there 6.0 miles?
 6 miles corresponds to the watershed table information.
 Does this match your measurements?

 Mile 19.5-20 of the Scuppernong River in Waukesha Co. is on the 303d list.
 However, the stream is only 17.3 miles long... following the purple line in the 303d GIS layer (from the top of the channelized portion to the pond), I come up with 16.55-17.3 miles.
 To complicate things, the 303d list lists the codified use as Cold II.
 The 1980 and 2002 trout books list only the Scuppernong Springs pond as class 2, and the next 5 miles of the stream (down to CTH N) as class 3.
 Is mile 19.5-20 referring to spring pond or the unchannelized upper portion of the stream?

 Author Aquatic Biologist

-Scuppernong River was assessed during the 2018 listing cycle; new biological (macroinvertebrate and fish Index of Biotic Integrity (IBI) scores) sample data were clearly below 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
-This water is meeting this designated use and is not considered impaired.
+Scuppernong River (From the headwaters spring pond down 1/2 mile) was assessed during the 2018 listing cycle; new biological (macroinvertebrate and fish Index of Biotic Integrity (IBI) scores) sample data were clearly below the 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
+This water was meeting this designated use and was not considered impaired.